Egypt raids activist's family after US suit against former PM -lawyers

 Beblawi, prime minister from 2013-14, resides in the United States where he sits on the board of the International Monetary Fund (IMF).

-Efforts to contact Beblawi for comment, including through an IMF spokesman, were not immediately successful.
+Beblawi did not immediately respond to a request for comment.
 The court docket did not list any legal representation for Beblawi.

 U.S. law firm Lewis Baach Kaufmann Middlemiss said that about 20 officers from Egypt's National Security Agency raided and ransacked Soltan's uncles' homes in Berket el Sabaa city on Monday night, holding them and their families at gunpoint.